Carricaner/watchdog/README.md

 ## Future Work

+- Try making it more "Pythonic"
+- Try shortening the presigned urls
+- Accumulate the statistics like click times
 - Write a start script
-- Normalize the response format

 ## References